Turbo300x/Accenture_Data_Analytics_Experience/README.md

 # Accenture_Data_Analytics_Experience

-I participated in the open access Accenture iVirtual Experience Program with Forage.
+I participated in the open access Accenture Data Analytics Virtual Experience Program with Forage.
 Where i worked as a data analyst to help an organization named "Social Buzz" to analyze their data and help them understand how they can levergae on thier massive amount of data.

 **Project Brief:**